openbabel/documentation/Contributing/Overview.rst

 Code a storm
 ------------

+As an open source project, Open Babel has a very open development process.
+This means that many contributors  have helped with the project with a variety of help -- some for long periods of time, and some with small, single changes.
+All types of assistance has been valuable to the growth of the project over the years.

-Fancy a challenge?
-New developers are always very welcome to OpenBabel.
-Just send an email to the developer list (`join here <http://lists.sourceforge.net/lists/listinfo/openbabel-devel>`_) about what you would like to work on, or else we can come up with some ideas for areas where you could contribute.
+New developers are always very welcome to OpenBabel so if you're interested, just send an email to the developer list (`join here <http://lists.sourceforge.net/lists/listinfo/openbabel-devel>`_) about what you would like to work on, or else we can come up with some ideas for areas where you could contribute.
 Here are some possibilites:

 * Implement the latest algorithms described in the literature
 * Add a new file format (see :ref:`add-file-format`)